-To go along with the advice Dr Rives gives, Dr Gary wrote a book titled, The Five Love Languages Singles Edition.
+To go along with the advice Dr Rives gives, there is a book written by Dr Gary Chapman titled, The Five Love Languages Singles Edition.
 In it he writes,

 “Clearly, single adults are a very diverse group of people.
 However, they are still united by those factors that hold all of us together as humans.
 Everyone wrestles with values, morals, relationships, and meaning.
 If you are a single adult, just like everyone else, you’re seeking to understand yourself and your place in the world.
 At the heart of these pursuits is the need as an unmarried person to give and receive emotional love.”